System Design Space

 Lee SedolDemis HassabisDavid SilverAja HuangFan HuiKe Jie

-The breakthrough comes from composition, not a single component: policy/value networks plus Monte Carlo Tree Search.
+The breakthrough comes from composition, not a single component: policy/value networks working together with Monte Carlo Tree Search, each with a distinct role.

 When real datasets are limited or biased, self-play generates training trajectories without manual labels.